oliverbm67/dotfiles/README.md

     git clone https://github.com/oliverbm67/dotfiles.git ~/dotfiles
     cd ~/dotfiles
     ./install.sh
+# Vim plugin #
+Launch vim and execute the command

+    :PlugInstall

+to install all the plugins

 # Bugs and workarounds #
 ## The triangle is not displayed in the terminal ##